albondad/halo-developer-test/README.md

 # Halo Developer Test

 ## Description
 This repository contains my solution to the Developer Test provided by Halo.
-Below, I thought it would be useful to include my thought process, to help show how I approached this problem.
-Feel free to view the [ONLINE DEPLOYMENT HERE](https://halo-test.herokuapp.com/)
+Below, I thought it would be useful to include my thought process, to help show how I approached this test.

 ## My Process
 **The Process**